Meerkhan12/Reproducible-research/README.md

 ## Folder Description:

-Data: In this folder data available used for Graphs.
+/Data: In this folder dataset available used for Graphs.

-Deliver: Executeable file of Jupyter notebook
+/Deliver: Executeable file of Jupyter notebook and graph file used to build graph

-Figures: The figures used in paper like system setup, Graph etc.
+/Figures: The figures used in paper like system setup, Graph etc.

-Src: Source code is available in this folder.
+/Src: Source code used to build testbed in mininet is available in this folder.

 ## For Reproducing the paper: